dhmsjs/jacuzzi_decrypt/README.md

 Of course you can also include the decryption script in your own Python code.

 The message strings should be complete message packets with everything, including the header and trailing "7e" bytes.
-Only messages of type C4 and CA will be decrypted; any others are returned unchanged.
+Only messages of type C4, CA and CC will be decrypted; any others are returned unchanged.

 # Credits/References
 - https://github.com/garbled1/pybalboa